The Works (mixed-use development): History

 Selig Developments, a subsidiary of Selig Enterprises, announced the development on August 11, 2017.
 The project would see the reconversion of 40 buildings on property in Atlanta's Upper Westside owned by Selig, which had accumulated much of the area over 50 years, which would be completed in phases over the course of five to ten years.
 The master plan called for several acres of greenspaces, 500,000 square feet of retail, 600,000 square feet of office space, a residential area, and a boutique hotel.
 In 2019, Selig announced that Scofflaw Brewing would open a 9,000 square foot brewery and taproom on the property.
 Additionally, a 16,000 square foot food hall would be built on the development.
 By 2020, substantial infrastructure had been completed as part of the first phase of development, which is expected to be completed by 2022.
-That same year, it was reported that the full development project could take between 12 to 15 years to complete.
+That same year, it was reported that the full development project could take between 12 and 15 years to complete.
 Discussing the development, Curbed Atlanta compared the project to Ponce City Market, another mixed-use development in Atlanta.